YolandaCooper2505626/test/README.md

 Updated dependencies to latest versions - 947
 Added new feature for better user experience - 85
 Code cleanup and formatting - update 10
+Updated README with new instructions - build 965